Understanding Digital Memory

 Gigabyte (GB)

-1,024 MB, used for large files and storage devices.
+Equal to 1,024 MB, used for large files, movies, and storage device capacity.

 Terabyte (TB)